rupinder-developer/MySQLees/README.md

 console.log(lean instanceof mysqlees.Model); // false
 ```

-The downside of enabling lean is that lean docs don't have:
+The downside of enabling lean is that lean result set don't have:
   * `save()`

 ## Data Types Reference